Analysis | Fact-checking Trump’s call to the Georgia secretary of state

 “They are burning their ballots, that they are shredding, shredding ballots and removing equipment.
 They’re changing the equipment on the Dominion machines and, you know, that’s not legal.”

 As Raffensperger explained during the call, none of this is true.
-At a news conference Monday, Germany expressed bewilderment at Trump’s claim about Dominion machines being altered.
+At a news conference Monday, Georgia’s voting system manager Gabriel Sterling expressed bewilderment at Trump’s claim about Dominion machines being altered.
 “This is not a thing,” he said.

 During the call, Raffensperger pointedly noted that Trump’s claims about Dominion machines could not possibly be true “because we did a hand re-tally, a 100 percent re-tally of all the ballots, and compared them to what the machines said and came up with virtually the same result.
 Then we did the recount, and we got virtually the same result.”